 We sell our name brand and generic prescription products primarily through drug wholesalers and retail pharmacies.
 We recognize revenue from prescription product sales, net of sales discounts, chargebacks, and customer rebates.
 We accept returns of unsalable prescription products from customers within a return period of six months prior to and up to 12 months following product expiration.
 Our prescription products currently have a shelf life of 24 months from the date of manufacture.
-As of January 1, 2015, we started estimating returns based on historical return rates and recorded actual product returns against this reserve as received.
-Prior to January 1, 2015, we deferred the recognition of revenue on prescription products until the right of return no longer existed as prior to that date, we could not reasonably estimate the amount of future returns.
+We estimate returns based on historical return rates and recorded actual product returns against this reserve as received.
 We offer various rebate programs in an effort to maintain a competitive position in the marketplace and to promote sales and customer loyalty.
 The consumer rebate program is designed to enable the end user to submit a coupon to us.
 If the coupon qualifies, we send a rebate check to the end user.
 We estimate the allowance for consumer rebates that we have offered based on our experience and industry averages, which is reviewed, and adjusted if necessary, on a quarterly basis.